Understanding MIME types and content sniffing

 In this case, certain (completely valid) ICO files were uploaded and subsequently served by the application with an incorrect MIME type of image/ico.
 This type is still widely used throughout the internet, and browsers are perfectly capable of sniffing out the magic bytes 00 00 01 00 to identify the data.

-The fix was trivial to implement once understood: serve the file with the official MIME type of image/vnd.microsoft.icon.
-The name is a bit strange, but apparently Microsoft originally came up with the ICO format, so they got to name the corresponding MIME type.
+The name is weird, but apparently Microsoft originally came up with the ICO format so they got to name the corresponding MIME type.

 Final thoughts

 I think the broader lesson is that today, MIME types are not just cosmetic metadata or mere suggestions.
 In modern, security-conscious systems they are a binding contract between the server and the client.
-Relying on content sniffing may work today and exist of out of necessity, but it’s fundamentally brittle and likely on its way out completely.
+Relying on content sniffing may work today and exist of out of necessity, but it’s fundamentally brittle and hopefully on its way out completely.